The Princess Diaries (film)

-The Princess Diaries is a 2001 American coming-of-age comedy film produced by Walt Disney Pictures, directed by Garry Marshall, and written by Gina Wendkos.
-Based on Meg Cabot's 2000 young adult novel of the same name, it stars Anne Hathaway (in her film debut) and Julie Andrews, with a supporting cast consisting of Héctor Elizondo, Heather Matarazzo, Mandy Moore, Caroline Goodall, and Robert Schwartzman.
-The plot follows Mia Thermopolis (Hathaway), a shy American teenager who learns she is heir to the throne of a European kingdom.
-Under the tutelage of her estranged grandmother (Andrews), the kingdom's reigning queen, Mia must choose whether to claim or renounce her title.
+The Princess Diaries is a 2001 American comedy film directed by Garry Marshall from a screenplay by Gina Wendkos.
+Produced by Walt Disney Pictures, it is based on Meg Cabot's 2000 novel of the same name and stars Anne Hathaway (in her film debut), Julie Andrews, Héctor Elizondo, Heather Matarazzo, Mandy Moore, Caroline Goodall, and Robert Schwartzman.
+In the film, shy American teenager Mia Thermopolis (Hathaway) learns she is crown princess of Genovia and receives tutelage from her estranged grandmother Clarisse Renaldi (Andrews), Genovia's Queen regent, as she decides whether to claim or renounce her title.

-Feeling confident about the novel's film potential, Cabot's agent pursued producer Debra Martin Chase about adapting The Princess Diaries into a feature-length film, which she pitched to Disney upon reading the book.
-After obtaining the film rights, Disney originally greenlit the project under the title The Princess of Tribeca, reverting it once its setting was changed from New York to San Francisco, where the majority of the film was shot between September and December 2000.
-Marshall agreed to direct because he found the story ideal family entertainment.
-Despite having little involvement in the film's production, Cabot was consulted about various changes to its story and characters.
-Hathaway won the lead role over several established young actresses in her motion picture debut, while the film marked the end of Andrews's semi-retirement from acting and return to Disney films, her first since Mary Poppins (1964).
+Development on the film began after Cabot's agent, believing in the novel's feature film potential, pursued Debra Martin Chase to adapt it: Chase eventually secured a deal with Disney, and the film was greenlit in August 1999, being co-produced with Whitney Houston's BrownHouse Productions.
+Wendkos collaborated with Chase on the screenplay, which differs from Cabot's novel, with certain themes softened and other aspects introduced or removed, as Marshall sought to create a G-rated film with broad appeal to adults and children.
+Hathaway was cast in 2000 while Andrews (who was then semi-retired from acting), joined due to Marshall's involvement, marking her first Disney film since Mary Poppins (1964).
+The rest of the cast, which included the return of Marshall's frequent collaborator Elizondo and Marshall's family in minor roles, was rounded out soon thereafter.
+Principal photography took place from September to December 2000, with filming locations including Walt Disney Studios in Burbank and in San Francisco.
+The film's costumes were designed by Gary Jones and the music was composed by John Debney.

-The Princess Diaries premiered at the El Capitan Theatre in Los Angeles on July 29, 2001, and was theatrically released in the United States on August 3.
-A sleeper hit, the film grossed $165.3 million worldwide, defying industry expectations as journalists had expected the film to underperform due to its G rating and subject matter.
-It received mixed reviews for its plot and themes, though Hathaway's performance was praised.
-The film's success is credited with establishing Hathaway as a bankable actress and reviving Andrews's film career.
+The Princess Diaries premiered at the El Capitan Theatre in Los Angeles on July 29, 2001, and was theatrically released in the United States on August 3, by Buena Vista Pictures Distribution.
+A sleeper hit, the film grossed $165.3 million worldwide, defying industry expectations of an underperformance due to its G-rating and subject matter.
+Upon release, The Princess Diaries received mixed reviews from critics, with praise for Hathaway's and Andrews' performances (establishing Hathaway as a bankable star and reviving Andrews' career), but criticism for its plot.
+It received retrospective praise for its themes of self-discovery and identity and its centering of female characters.
 A sequel, The Princess Diaries 2: Royal Engagement, was released in 2004, and a third installment is in development.